manos/METAR-scrolling-raspberrypi-lcd/README.md

 `sudo raspi-config` in the menu: (Advanced -> A7 I2C) then select "enable kernel module" then reboot.

-Just run `./run-lcd.py` and it should work.
+Just run `./run-lcd.py` and it should work (and specify -s KSFO to get SFO data, for example).

 Dual line mode (default) scrolls left, wrapping the bottom line up to the top.